BlvckKryptonite/brew-haven/DEPLOYMENT.md

 1. **Fork or clone this repository** to your GitHub account

-2. **Enable GitHub Actions permissions**:
-   - Go to repository Settings → Actions → General
-   - Under "Workflow permissions", select "Read and write permissions"
-   - Check "Allow GitHub Actions to create and approve pull requests"

-3. **Enable GitHub Pages**:
+2. **Enable GitHub Pages**:
    - Go to repository Settings → Pages
-   - Set Source to "Deploy from a branch"
+   - Set Source to "GitHub Actions"
-   - Select "docs" branch and "/ (root)" folder
-   - The workflow will automatically build and deploy to docs branch on push to main
+   - The workflow will automatically build and deploy on push to main branch

 3. **Your site will be available at**: `https://yourusername.github.io/brew-haven`